 How to do it: Start by sitting down with torso slightly leaned back, legs extended in front of you with the knees bent softly and heels on the floor.
 Your arms should be at the sides holding a set of dumbbells.
 Bring arms in front of the body with elbows bent at a 90-degree angle and in line with shoulders.
 Keep the shape as it is, but bring your arms wide out to the sides and press weights slightly above you.
 Then reverse the movement and bring elbows back in front of the face.

-Yes, this is another chest press move, but adding a different angle challenges different muscles.
-The incline helps you work the top section of the pecs, and also works your shoulders more than if you were lying flat on the bench.
+Yes, this is another chest press move, but adding a different angle challenges different muscles, as does holding the dumbbells together instead of at the sides.
+The incline helps you work the top section of the pecs, and also works your shoulders and triceps more than the regular bench press.

 How to do it: Sit down on an incline bench (between 45 to 60 degrees) with dumbbells resting on the lower thigh.
-Kick weights to shoulders and lean back.
-Position dumbbells to sides of the chest with upper arm under each dumbbell.
-Press dumbbells up with elbows to sides until arms are extended.
+Once you're laying back on the bench, bring the dumbbells up and press those bad boys together using a neutral grip (palms facing each other) Press dumbbells up with elbows to sides until arms are extended.
 Begin to slowly lower weight to sides of the upper chest until slight stretch is felt in chest or shoulder.

 There you have it!
 We hope this has convinced you to start training your chest 2x a week, if you don't already 😉 Implementing these six exercises, along with push-ups and other chest variations, into your training routine will help you build up strength in your chest and your entire body!